You want smart political talk without the meltdowns?

 The Department of Justice will also take all lawful steps to claw back any funds awarded to a jurisdiction that willfully violates.

-In the current fiscal year, the Department of Justice's Office of Justice Programs and Community Oriented Policing Services anticipates awarding more than $4.1 billion in grants.
+In the current fiscal year, Department of Justice's Office of Justice Programs and Community-Oriented Policing Services anticipates awarding more than $4.1 billion in grants.

 You know, we have the recent case in Rockville, Maryland, two teenagers accused of raping a ninth grader.

-So how many more Grant Ronobecks are going to get killed?
+So, how many more Grant Ronabecs are going to get killed?

 Kate Steinleys are going to get killed.

-Criminals that we know have have not obeyed our laws and sovereignty.
+Criminals that we know have not obeyed our laws and sovereignty.

-Jessica Vaughn is the director of policy studies for the Center for Immigration Studies.
+Jessica Vaughan is the Director of Policy Studies for the Center for Immigration Studies.

 Philip Holloway is the founder of Holloway Law Group based in Cobb County in Georgia, former prosecutor, former police officer.